textpattern/textpattern.github.io/themes/front-end-themes.md

 ## Active versus non-active themes

 You can tell from a glance in the Themes panel if a given theme is active or not.

-In software versions 4.7 and 4.8, look under the Sections column of the themes table.
-Any theme with ‘0’ section associations is not active.
+Look under the Sections column of the themes table.
+Any theme with ‘0’ section associations is not active (i.e. not live on the front-end).

 ![Sections column](https://docs.textpattern.com/img/sections-column.png)

-When a theme is not active, you can work on the associated assets without concern for problems on your website.
+When a theme is not active, you can work on the associated assets without concern for it impacting website visitors or any other problems.

-In version 4.8 a new feature is introduced.
-Look under the Name column of the themes table.
-Any theme with a blue ‘Active’ link is not active (i.e. not live on the front-end).
-But when the link is green, the theme is active.
+In version 4.8, soon, a new feature is introduced.
+Under the Name column of the themes table at right of the name will be an ‘Active’.
+When the link is blue, the theme is not active.
+When the link is green, the theme is active.

 ![Active theme indicator](https://docs.textpattern.com/img/active-theme-indicator.png)

-A little more is happening behind the scenes, however, that you must be aware of.
-See [Same structure; different theme](#same-structure-different-theme) for more on the ‘Active’ feature’s abilities and limits.
+More about using this feature and what is happening behind the scenes is presented in [Same structure; different theme](#same-structure-different-theme).

 ## Assets association to themes